AyushmanMalla/AyushmanMalla.github.io/src/content/blog/Cache Locality vs Asymptotic Analysis.md

 heroImage: '../../assets/wave.gif'
 ---

+The inspiration for this blog stems from a discussion I had with a James - a Tech Fellow from Goldman Sachs(not outing his full name here) who primarily works on HPC and file systems.
+The context of this conversation was what he looks for in candidates applying to be a part of his team and what usually stands out.

+His advice - **BREAK THINGS**

+*"Break things every chance you get.
+You are not learning anything until you push these systems to their absolute limit.
+There is a certain amount of knowledge synthesis that happens at this stage, when you know WHY a system breaks or WHY it doesn't"*

-As programmers, we're often taught to analyze algorithms using Big O notation.
+At uni, we're often taught to analyze algorithms using the Big O notation.
 An algorithm that is O(n) is better than one that is O(n²), and we strive to find the most efficient algorithm in terms of its asymptotic complexity.
 But what happens when two algorithms have the same complexity?
 Are they always equally fast?

 The answer, perhaps surprisingly, is no. In this post, we'll explore a fascinating example that demonstrates how the underlying hardware, specifically the CPU cache, can have a dramatic impact on performance.
 We'll look at two O(n²) algorithms for traversing a 2D matrix and see why one is significantly faster than the other, thanks to a concept called **cache locality**.